-Shares of Class B common stock may be converted at the holder's option into an equal number of shares of Simon Property common stock.
-If the aggregate equity interest of the Simons in Simon Property on a fully diluted basis has been reduced to less than 5%, the outstanding shares of Class B common stock convert automatically into an equal number of shares of Simon Property Common Stock.
-Shares of Class B common stock also convert automatically into an equal number of shares of Simon Property Common Stock.
-Shares of Class B common stock also convert automatically into an equal number of shares of Simon Property Common Stock upon the sale or transfer thereof to a person not affiliated with the Simons.
-Holders of shares of Simon Property common stock have no sinking fund rights, redemption rights or preemptive rights to subscribe for any securities of Simon Property.
+Shares of Class B common stock may be converted at the holder's option into an equal number of shares of common stock.
+If the aggregate equity interest of the Simons in us on a fully diluted basis has been reduced to less than 5%, the outstanding shares of Class B common stock convert automatically into an equal number of shares of common stock.
+Shares of Class B common stock also convert automatically into an equal number of shares of common stock upon the sale or transfer thereof to a person not affiliated with the Simons.
+Holders of shares of common stock and Class B common stock have no sinking fund rights, redemption rights or preemptive rights to subscribe for any of our securities.